Treehouse has one of the most comprehensive libraries of educational materials on this list, while also being one of the most relevant.

 You can try a free seven-day trial on Treehouse, and from then on there are two tiers of monthly fees that give users access to all of the site's content.

 Codecademy is free and easy to set up.
 Straight away you can create 'goals' for yourself and find the skills you want to learn.
 These could range from applicable things like creating a portfolio site to silly, fun things like animating your name or building a CSS galaxy.

-Mijingo is an online learning resource that features step-by-step video tutorials for both web design and development. the courses are cohesive and thorough, and some offer transcripts, starter files and additional resources.
+Mijingo is an online learning resource that features step-by-step video tutorials for both web design and development.
+The courses are cohesive and thorough, and some offer transcripts, starter files and additional resources.

 Learnable offers an ever growing library of courses and books for web designers and developers.
 The site's aim is to make learning easy, fun and comfortable.
-You'll find lessons tailored to beginners right up to professionals.
+You'll find lessons tailored to everyone from beginners right up to professionals.

 Many of the programmes allow you to start for free, so you can try a few modules and see if the course is for you before committing financially.
 This is a great way to find the right course.